thedude0606/manusoptions/PROGRESS.md

 # Progress Report

 ## May 28, 2025
+- Fixed missing 'recommendation-timeframe-dropdown' component error in Dash callbacks
+- Identified root cause: Recommendations tab in main app layout wasn't using the modular layout from recommendation_tab.py
+- Updated dashboard_app_streaming.py to properly import and use create_recommendation_tab() function
+- Integrated the full recommendation tab layout into the main app, ensuring all required components are present
+- Validated fix by running the app and confirming no callback errors related to missing components
+- Pushed fix to main branch with clear commit message
 - Fixed persistent duplicate callback outputs error by adding allow_duplicate=True to error-store.data outputs
 - Updated callbacks in dashboard_app_streaming.py to include allow_duplicate=True parameter
 - Verified all callbacks using error-store.data have proper allow_duplicate=True settings